-I share the research on what happens to fat cells when we lose weight and gain weight in Part 1 of this fat cell expose!
+I share the research on what happens to fat cells when we lose weight and gain weight.

 We live in a fat-fearing society where people will do anything to eliminate it.
 Everywhere we look, we see products aimed at “burning fat”, “shedding the fat” or “getting rid of the bulge”.
 We even see ads for “freezing the fat away.”
 What does that even mean, though?